Slip and Fall Accident Attorney in White Plains

 While navigating the streets, sidewalks, and parking lots of White Plains, the Bronx, and Westchester County, you could be walking on the property of the village, town, or city.
 Like other property owners, the municipality is responsible for keeping their property reasonably clear of hazards that could put a citizen in danger.
 If a municipality knew or should have known about a hazard and did nothing to fix the problem, they could be held accountable.
 If you were injured on the property of the government, you could recover damages for your injuries.

 Commercial, municipal, and private landowners must abide by the law that protects citizens from injuries caused by negligence.
 We assume that owners of a property will do their best to prevent and remove hazards that can lead to injuries.
 Sadly, this is not always the case and negligence leads to a variety of injuries, some being quite severe.
 Some state and federal regulations have been drafted to protect the rights of citizens who have been injured when on another person’s property for legitimate reasons.
 Depending on the applicable scenario, customers, social guests, employees, and those just passing through are able to hold negligent parties responsible for injuries.
 Negligence can be established if the landowner knew or should have known about the hazard and did nothing to correct the problem.
+Knowing the laws of premise liability is invaluable when deciding to take legal action.

 Consumers in a supermarket are usually unaware of the hazards that can cause them harm when navigating the aisles for groceries.
 We hope that the staff of the supermarket offers clients the care and diligence to constantly and consistently monitor the store aisles for anything that could potentially injure their customers.
 Unfortunately, this is not always the case.
 Sometimes, hazards are left unattended, leading to injuries.
 If you have been seriously injured in a supermarket, you should consider your legal options.
 Not all supermarkets are maintained up to a responsible standard.
 If you are injured because of someone’s negligence, you could be burdened with medical bills, lost wages, pain and suffering, and an uncertain future.